 The business expanded to include Cabin Farm, a twenty-acre plot nearby, which welcomed school groups and excursionists.
 The grounds featured swings, a switchback railway, and even an observatory with a telescope for those willing to pay an extra coin.
 The farm and the main site together catered to hundreds of visitors each day, with numbers swelling to several thousand on special occasions.

-By the 1870s, Uncle Tom’s Cabin was running 18-week summer seasons with professional entertainers and a hired Quadrille Band that played from morning until night.
+By the 1870s, Uncle Tom’s Cabin was running 18-week summer seasons with professional entertainers and a hired Quadrille Dance Band that played from morning until night.
 Dancing was the main attraction, but there were also gymnastic displays, cricket, quoits, and plenty of space for families to relax.
 The clientele shifted from the lower-middle class to working-class excursionists, who arrived in droves on Saturdays and headed straight for Uncle Tom’s.

 Uncle Tom’s Cabin: A Beacon of Blackpool Dance Heritage Through the Decades